animal-tree/Writing-stuff-2/Theories/Photons.md

 However, that seems unlikely, since why would photons always be evenly spaced out, especially with sunlight.

 Maybe their phases align when they interact with the slits.
+But the interaction with the inner edges of the slits doesn't necessarily happen.